 In general, you’ll get a better deal if you buy a car on a weekday as opposed to the weekend.
 You are also more likely to get a better deal if you buy toward the end of the month because dealers are more likely to be squeezing in a few more sales for their monthly totals to close out the month.

-One important caveat about this timing, however, is that the auto sales cycle sometimes ends a few days into the next calendar month, making the first of the month just as good as the last day of the month (in some cases).
+One important caveat about this timing: The auto sales cycle sometimes ends a few days into the next calendar month, making the first of the month just as good as the last day of the month (in some cases).

 If you can wait a long time — potentially months — then there are a few things you can look at.
 If you can wait a while and the latest technology is important to you, then you’ll want to make sure you buy a model that is brand-new or thoroughly redesigned for the current model year.
 And buying as soon as the current model year of that car goes on sale — which is usually in late summer or early fall — will give you more time to take advantage of having the latest technology.